midl-xyz/smart-contract-deploy-starter/README.md

 # RuneERC20 – Bitcoin-Standard ERC-20 Example with Midl

+This repository shows the **minimal** Solidity and Hardhat examples with common use cases.
+Such as:

+### Proxy Contracts deployment with multiple same artifact based deployments

+### ERC20 Assets emitted with native BTC as collateral
-This repository shows the **minimal** Solidity and Hardhat scaffolding required to mint, burn and redeem a Bitcoin-backed asset on an EVM chain **without bridges or wrappers**.
+Required to mint, burn and redeem a Bitcoin-backed asset on an EVM chain **without bridges or wrappers**.
 It implements the following flow:

 1. A user sends real bitcoin to a custodian-controlled address and signs an on-chain **MintIntent**.